San-Diego-Lions/constitution/index.md

 ### Financial Reporting and Transparency

-1. The Treasurer shall provide financial summaries to all members at least quarterly (every three months).

-2. All members have the right to inspect financial records during reasonable business hours with 48-hour notice to the Treasurer.
+1. All members have the right to inspect financial records during reasonable business hours with 48-hour notice to the Treasurer.

 3. Annual financial statements must be presented in a format showing:
    a.
 Income and expenses by category